A Comprehensive guide shipping from China to Malaysia

 As you can see, this is an exhaustive list of products that reach Malaysia from China.
 And as such, it pays to know how these goods are regulated, imported, and shipped to its destination country Malaysia.

-How to import goods from China to Malaysia?
+How to Ship Goods from China to Malaysia?

 Traders wishing to import goods from China to Malaysia are covered by several Malaysian import regulations.
 However, these regulations are deemed more liberal than those of its neighboring ASEAN countries’ more stringent procedures.